 Research interests for potential research students

+My main area of research is the representation of sociolinguistic and pragmatic phenomena in diverse kinds of written texts.
+My PhD, The Pragmatics of Advice in Natural Talk and Textbook Dialogues (University of Cambridge, 2002), compared discourse and politeness norms in advice-giving interchanges in natural talk and textbook dialogues and I have since gone on to investigate politeness phenomena and sociolinguistic diversity in science fiction, fantasy, crime fiction, and modern drama, forging new pathways to the interpretation of character and social relationships in these texts.
 My most recent publications in this area are 'Listening' to the Neanderthals in William Golding's The Inheritors: A Sociopragmatic Approach to Fictional Dialogue (2018, Discourse, Context and Media 23: 62-69, Special Issue: Sociolinguistics of Fiction, edited by Anastasia Stamou) and Dramatic Dialogue: Re-Assessing Gus’s Role in Pinter’s The Dumb Waiter, published in Dialogue Across Media (2017, edited by Jarmila Mildorf and Bronwen Thomas).

 Mandala, Susan (2018) 'Listening to the Neanderthals in William Golding’s The Inheritors: A Sociopragmatic Approach to Fictional Dialogue'.
 Discourse, Context and Media, 23. pp. 62-69.
 ISSN 2211-6958